How to increase your word power to build an extensive vocabulary is an enthralling life long journey.

-I've selected two very famous papers and a magazine for you to start with.
+I've selected two very famous newspapers and a magazine for you to start with.

-Not many.
+A lot but not many different ones.
 The same words in the same stories come round again and again.
 Know that stuff for what it is.
-It's not bad but you could do better with your time and brain.
+It's not bad, but we can do better with our time.

 Read widely.
 Don't settle for one particular field or genre.
 Experiment with new ones.
 Try philosophy, history, current social issues, psychology, religion...
 Get into biographies and autobiographies.

 Explore Robert Teeter's site for varying types of reading lists: fiction and non-fiction across the ages.

 He's done a wonderful job of listing a huge range of titles in a useable way.